daquill/TIBR/README.md

 # TI-Battle-Royale
-The start of a battle royale game for the TI 84 + CE written in C
+Battle Royale for the TI 84 Plus CE
+In Development Stages
+Want to become a developer with me: Msg me on cemetech or view Contact Info.md